rafaski/beer_api/README.md

 - data stored in database with `sqlite`
 - SQL queries and table models with ORM provided by `SQLalchemy`
 - data validation and data modelling with `pydantic`
+- environment variable management with `pydantic-settings`
-- authentication via API key
+- authentication via API key in headers
+- dependency management with `poetry` and `pyproject.toml`
+- `pre-commit` tool with `black` and `ruff` as formatters and linters

 ### Beer recipes
 Beer recipes are provided by an external API `Punk API` at